 What is reconciliation?
 Reconciliation in a bookkeeping sense means ensuring that two sets of records are in agreement – that the books balance.
-In layman’s terms this means ensuring what you have on Xero matches reality.
+In layman’s terms, this means ensuring what you have on Xero matches reality.

-Xero’s Bookkeepers answer to this problem is something that is simple to use, quick and intuitive.
+Xero’s bookkeeping answer to this problem is something that is simple to use, quick and intuitive.
 Using features such as the live bank feeds and bank rules and add-ons such as Receipt Bank, the whole process can become pretty much automated.

-It’s worth taking a step back for a moment and thinking what type of bank account do we have and what do we use the account for?
+It’s worth taking a step back for a moment and thinking: what type of bank account do we have and what do we use the account for?
 There are different types of transactions that go through our bank accounts and depending on what the transaction is, the treatment may be different.

-For example, in your business you may have the main day-to-day business account, which would be where you receive your income from customers, where you pay out purchases and wages.
+For example, in your business you may have the main day-to-day business account, which would be where you receive your income from customers, and where you pay out purchases and wages.

 You might also have a company credit card, which you can also set up a bank account for on Xero.
 In this account you would have expenses paid off, such as travel, entertaining and office expenses.
 This account should balance off to zero each time the balance is paid off.

-Lastly you may have a savings account or term deposit account.
+Lastly, you may have a savings account or term deposit account.
 This may be a high interest account where you hold retained earnings.
-Aside from money transferred in and out from the day-to-day account you may receive interest payments.
+Aside from money transferred in and out from the day-to-day account, you may receive interest payments.

 Whatever the bank type, when you click ‘Reconcile’, you will go to the main Reconcile page.
 Down the left side of the screen will be the items that Xero bookkeepers have on its records (either from the bank feeds or from statements you have imported).
 On the right side is where you choose how to treat these transactions in Xero.

 At first the right hand side may be blank.
 But once you have been using Xero a while, have your invoices and purchases up to date and have set up your bank rules, you will find a lot of the transactions automatically match up, meaning you just need to click OK to confirm they are OK.